afajl/ssd1681/README.md

 example on Raspberry Pi.

 ## Partial updates
-There is support to write and update partial frames on the display but the refresh redraws the whole display which takes many seconds.
+Partial updates is not supported.
+There was support initially but the driver refreshes the whole screen so there is no gain.

 According to Adafruit it seems to be a [hardware problem].